What is the best investment you have ever made in your life?

 Learning from him about business and life.

-And to top it off — I ended up in the company of two very successful and well-known entrepreneurs — Jesse Elder and Alex Huditan.
+And to top it off, on the same trip — I ended up in the company of two very successful and well-known entrepreneurs — Jesse Elder and Alex Huditan.

 Jesse built and sold a successful line of martial arts training schools, and he now works with some of the most successful people in the world at developing and stretching their capacity for abundance.
 Because of his connection with incredible success, he has unique insight into the patterns that create (or hinder) success.
 Jesse is also the star of the viral Mind Vitamin video series.